ticketmaster-api-staging/ticketmaster-api-staging.github.io/tests/content/products-and-docs/apis/getting-started/index.md

 categories:
 - documentation
 - getting-started
+title: Getting Started
+excerpt: Everything you need to start playing with the Ticketmaster APIs
+keywords: API, register for a key, live events core datasets, URI Format, URI Examples
 ---

-#GETTING STARTED
+# GETTING STARTED

 {: .lead .double-margin}
 Everything you need to start playing with the Ticketmaster APIs.

 {: #introduction}
-##Introduction
+## Introduction

 {: .body}
 Welcome to the Ticketmaster API!
 To get you started, we'll go over the **live events core datasets** we’ve made available to you.
-Once you [register for a key](https://dev-livenation.devportal.apigee.com/user/login), you will be able to access the following datasets:
+Once you [register for a key](https://live-livenation.devportal.apigee.com/user/login), you will be able to access the following datasets:

 {: .double-margin}